liborjelinek/docker-dapperdox/README.md

 Dapperdox combines both into single documentation website.

-Guides, themes and overlays are by default collectively called "assets".
-Directory with `swagger.json` specification is called "specdir".
+Guides, themes and overlays are by default collectively called _"assets"_.
+Directory with `swagger.json` specification is called _"specdir"_.

-## Dapperdox sources organization
+## Recommended Dapperdox project organization and running

-By default image expects the following Dapperdox source file system organization:
+Default Dapperdox image configuration expects the following Dapperdox source file system organization:

     my_docs/
         assets/
             ...
         specs/
-            swagger.yaml
+            swagger.yaml or swagger.json

+        .gitignore
+        Dockerfile

-Organization of assets dir is described in [authoring contepts](http://dapperdox.io/docs/author-concepts)
+Organization of assets dir is described in [authoring contepts](http://dapperdox.io/docs/author-concepts).

+Most people usually author Swagger in YAML.
+Unfortunately Dapperdox supports only Swagger specification in JSON format.
+Fortunately Dapperdox image contains utility script that can converts `swagger.yaml` to `swagger.json` before running Dapperdox.
+If you version of project, create `.gitignore` to prevent adding automatically created `swagger.json`:

+    # .gitignore:
-## Convert swagger.yaml to swagger.json
+    swagger.json

-Dapperdox can read only OpenAPI spec in JSON (`swagger.json`) but most people prefer YAML (`swagger.yaml`) which is easier for humans.

-This image contains Python script to convert YAML to JSON that convert `swagger.json` to `swagger.yaml` in your specdir.
-To call it, execute command similar to this:
+Recommended way how to run project is create your own Docker image containing assets and specs that derive from `bircow/dapperdox`.
+Start with `Dockerfile` in your root with these few lines:

+    FROM bircow/dapperdox:1.1.1

+    # Customize your assets or specs dir names
+    COPY assets/ $ASSETS_DIR
+    COPY specs/ $SPEC_DIR

+    # If you write in YAML convert swagger.yaml to JSON
+    RUN yaml_to_json.py $SPEC_DIR

+    # Custom configuration comes here
+    # ENV THEME my_own_theme

+    # Launch Dapperdox on 0.0.0.0:3123
+    CMD ["go-wrapper", "run"]

+Build your image

+    $ docker build -t my_docs .

+To run, choose network port and map project files to `/dapperdox` in container.
+For example:

+    $ docker run --rm --name my_docs \
+            -p 3123:3123
+            -v ~/path/to/my_docs:/dapperdox \
+            my_docs

+Open http://localhost:3123 in your browser and enjoy!

+## Running from bircow/dapperdox Docker image manually

+Alternative to above method is running YAML to JSON and Dapperdox manually from `bircow/dapperdox` image.

+If you author Swagger file in YAML, execute the command similar to this to convert `swagger.yaml` to `swagger.json`:

     $ docker run --rm --name yaml_to_json.py \
-            -v ~/path/to/my/specdir:/dapperdox/specs \
+            -v ~/path/to/my_docs/specs:/dapperdox/specs \
             bircow/dapperdox \
             yaml_to_json.py /dapperdox/specs

 Where with `-v` you map your specdir with `swagger.yaml` to `/dapperdox/specs` inside container and pass this directory to the script.

-Script will override `swagger.json` if it already exists!

-## Running
+For the example above, the script will create (or override) `~/path/to/my_docs/specs/swagger.json`.

 To run Dapperdox website from this image you must:

 * choose host machine port - Dapperdox runs on 3123 and it's best to use the same on host